 To calculate the support ratio for the rate plan, retirees and beneficiaries receiving a continuance are each counted as one, even though they may have only worked a portion of their careers as an active member of this rate plan.
 For this reason, the support ratio, while intuitive, may be less informative than the ratio of retiree liability to total accrued liability above.

-For comparison, the support ratio for all CalPERS public agency plans is 0.82 and is calculated consistently with how it is for the individual rate plan.
+For comparison, the support ratio for all CalPERS public agency plans as of June 30, 2022, was 0.77 and was calculated consistently with how it is for the individual rate plan.
 Note that to calculate the support ratio for all public agency plans, a retiree with service from more than one CalPERS agency is counted as a retiree more than once.

-Support Ratio June 30, 2021 June 30, 2022
+Support Ratio June 30, 2022 June 30, 2023

-1. Number of Actives 119 107
+1. Number of Actives 107 114

-2. Number of Retirees 255 263
+2. Number of Retirees 263 267

-3. Support Ratio [(1) / (2)] 0.47 0.41
+3. Support Ratio [(1) ÷ (2)] 0.41 0.43